Getting there

 -

-From Osaka, take the Tokaido Shinkansen from Shin-Osaka Station to Tokyo (2.5 hours), then transfer to the Joetsu Shinkansen to Niigata (2 hours).
-From Niigata, take a limited express train to Tsuruoka or Sakata (2 hours).
-The whole trip takes around 7-8 hours and costs about 25,000 yen.
-The Japan Rail Pass covers this if you use the Hikari train on the Tokaido Shinkansen (extra fees apply for Nozomi trains).
-Trains run approximately every two hours.
+From Osaka, take the Hikari Shinkansen to Tokyo (2.5 hours), then transfer to the Joetsu Shinkansen to Niigata (2 hours).
+From Niigata, a limited express train takes you to Tsuruoka or Sakata in about 2 hours.
+The full trip takes 7 to 8 hours and costs around 25,000 yen.
+It’s fully covered by the Japan Rail Pass if you avoid Nozomi trains.
+Trains run about every 2 hours.

 From Kyoto to Sakata